spytheman/gostamp/README.md

             use absolute timestamps
       -color
             colorize the output (default true)
-      -end
+      -elapsed
+            use timestamps, showing the elapsed time from the start of the program.
+Can not be used with -absolute -end
             timestamp the end of the execution (default true) -merge
             merge stderr to stdout.
 Useful for later filtering with grep.
-      -start
+      -micro
+            round timestamps to microseconds, instead of milliseconds.
+Can not be used with -absolute -start
             timestamp the start of the execution (default true) -version